US to Canada by Boat: Essential Border Requirements for Dogs and Cats

 • Inspection: Upon arrival, CBSA officers may inspect your dog and its documentation to ensure everything is in order and that your dog appears healthy.

-• Be Prepared: While a health certificate isn't mandatory for dogs over 8 months, having your dog's general health records handy might be a good idea.
+• Be Prepared: While a health certificate isn't mandatory for personal pet dogs, having your dog's general health records handy is still a good idea.

 Important Note: These requirements are specifically for personal import of pet dogs.
-If you are importing a dog for commercial purposes (e.g., sale, adoption), different regulations apply, including the need for a permit for dogs older than 8 months.
+If you are importing a dog for commercial purposes (e.g., sale, adoption, breeding), different regulations apply, including a CFIA import permit — and commercial dogs under 8 months face the strictest requirements.

 Always check the latest regulations on the Canadian Food Inspection Agency (CFIA) website before your trip to ensure a hassle-free border crossing for you and your dog!